benjamincrozat/legacy-blog/posts/18-php-artificial-intelligence.md

 TEXT;

 $result = $client->completions()->create([
  'model' => 'text-davinci-002', // The most expensive one, but the best.
  // It will give us better results.
  'prompt' => $prompt,
 ]);

 echo $result['choices'][0]['text'];
 ```

-Run this code and it will output:
+Run this code, and it will output:

 ```
 - PHP